discopatrick/owncloud-ansible/README.md

 ## Done

 * ~~use separate AWS IAM users for backup and restore.
 Backup credentials can live on the server safely, as they will only have 'list' and 'put' permissions.
 Restore creds require 'get' perms and so should always be encrypted.~~
+* ~~ansible-pull vault decryption issue - dump db with mysql cli without the need for giving a password - perhaps with a passwordless user?~~

 ## Useful things to remember